 Food is one of the major reasons for their migration.
 If they all stay at one place then food will be exhausted & scarce during the breeding time and thus breeding will be less successful.
 Thus, they migrate to food-abundant areas.

-During the nesting season, the depletion of food will not only affect the adult birds but also attracts a lot of predators because they become an easy meal for them.
+During the nesting season, the depletion of food will not only affect the adult birds but also attract a lot of predators because they become an easy meal for them.

 Another reason can be a change in the climatic conditions.
 Any severe change in these conditions can cause their migration because it makes it difficult for them to survive in harsh conditions be it extra warm or extra cold.